MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

 1. Show all posts
 1. Show one post
 1. **Comment on posts**
-    1. Make a new comment form in the posts#show template
+    1. Make a new comment form in the `/posts/show` template
     1. Make a create route for comments
     1. Associate comments with posts
     1. Display comments